 If like us you enjoy a spot of people watching, you will agree that London is the best place for it.
 This is because not only is London one of the most populated cities on earth (over 8.7 million inhabitants), it’s also home to some of the best of independent fashion boutiques and vintage shops the UK has to offer.
-As our Hoxton space is opening in the coming weeks, we have created a guide to best vintage shops in our area, for you to check out.
+As our Hackney space is opening in the coming weeks, we have created a guide to the best vintage shops in our area, for you to check out.

 Beyond Retro, a household name on the vintage clothing scene since 2002.
 Their blend of trend-led, customer-led, and sustainable fashion means they have built a hugely loyal fan base all over the world.
 Each of their stores is perfectly unique.
 With fabulously quirky layouts and theatrical displays throughout, their Dalston store even boasts an onsite café!
 Lovingly filled with dainty vintage cups and saucers, and re-purposed singer sewing machines for tables.
 We highly recommend having a snoop.